EventStore/documentation/docs/tutorials/Stream_Policy_Authorization.md

 * Grants users outside of the `$ops` group access to user streams (i.e., streams created by users of EventStoreDB, excluding system streams) and their metadata.
 * Grants users outside of the `$ops` group read access to the default projection streams (i.e., streams that start with `$ce`,`$et`,`$bc`, `$category`, `$streams`) and their metadata.

-You can create custom stream policies if you want to manage access more granularly.
+You can create custom stream policies to manage access more granularly.
 To do this, follow these steps:

 1. **Identify users or user groups and their access permissions**
    Start by determining the users and their roles within your system, along with the specific stream access permissions each role requires, such as read, write, or delete.